 Follow this for a range of activities I have felt are worthwhile & of high value to add to any Medellín backpacking trip.

-This is a must do day trip.
-The fresh & non polluted air, the tranquil scenery, much slower pace of life & outdoor activities are only a few reasons to get out there.
+These are just skimming the surface of what Guatape provides.
 Tours are offered but I would recommend going on your own as it’s far cheaper & extremely simple to do.

 You will also love this city if you’re into photography or adding scenic pictures to your Instagram feed.
 You can find some of my favorite Guatape shots on my Instagram as well. (@errythang__19).
 This city is like a box of crayons, full of colors.